Language interpretation: Venues

-The majority of professional full-time conference interpreters work for phone interpreting agencies, health care institutions, courts, school systems and international organizations like the United Nations, (for the United Nations Interpretation Service), the European Union, or the African Union.
+The majority of professional full-time conference interpreters work for phone interpreting agencies, health care institutions, courts, school systems and international organizations like the United Nations (for the United Nations Interpretation Service), the European Union, or the African Union.

 The world's largest employer of interpreters is currently the European Commission, which employs hundreds of staff and freelance interpreters working into the official languages of the European Union and some others in DG Interpretation.
 In 2016, Florika Fink-Hooijer was appointed as Director General and the first ever Knowledge Centre on Interpretation was created.
-She had spoken about the need to "futureproof" services by strengthening the skills of colleagues to work with new technologies.' as well as how Artificial Intelligence may be an (un)desired revolution in linguistic services.
+She had spoken about the need to "futureproof" services by strengthening the skills of colleagues to work with new technologies as well as how artificial intelligence may be an (un)desired revolution in linguistic services.
 Subsequently, she drove forward the digitalization of the service by introducing features like automatic speech recognition and other support services to interpreters.
 During the COVID-19 pandemic, she scaled up multilingual interpretation in hybrid meetings via new digital platforms and technologies, which was a "watershed moment" for the interpretation profession.

 The European Union's other institutions (the European Parliament and the European Court of Justice) have smaller interpreting services.

 The United Nations employs interpreters at almost all its sites throughout the world.
 Because it has only six official languages, however, it is a smaller employer than the European Union.

 Interpreters may also work as freelance operators in their local, regional and national communities, or may take on contract work under an interpreting business or service.
 They would typically take on work as described above.

 Militaries often use interpreters to better communicate with the local population.
 One notable example is the US military during the war in Iraq and Afghanistan.

 Associations

-There are a number of interpreting and translation associations around the world, including NAATI (National Accreditation Authority for Translators and Interpreters), AIIC (The International Association of Conference Interpreters), CATTI (China Accreditation Test for Translators and Interpreters), CTTIC (Canadian Translators, Terminologists and Interpreters Council), the Institute of Translation & Interpreting, ADICA (Argentinian International Association of Conference and Interpreters) and TAALS (The American Association of Language Specialists).
+There are a number of interpreting and translation associations around the world, including the National Accreditation Authority for Translators and Interpreters, the International Association of Conference Interpreters, the China Accreditation Test for Translators and Interpreters, the Canadian Translators, the Terminologists and Interpreters Council, the Institute of Translation and Interpreting, the Argentine Association of Conference Interpreters, and the American Association of Language Specialists.

 Certifications

 No worldwide testing or certification agency exists for all types of interpreters.
-For conference interpretation, there is the International Association of Conference Interpreters, or AIIC.
+For conference interpretation, there is the International Association of Conference Interpreters.

 Specific regions, countries, or even cities will have their own certification standards.
 In many cases, graduates of a certain caliber university program acts as a de facto certification for conference interpretation.